videlec/aims-python-rwanda-2016/README.md

 The subject of the assignment is [arith.pdf](https://github.com/videlec/aims-python-rwanda-2016/raw/master/assignment/arith.pdf).
 You should program all functions inside a single Jupyter worksheet.
 To submit your assignment, go to the Jupyter menu and download the worksheet in ipynb format ("File -> Download as -> Notebook (.ipynb)").
-Then send this file by mail at vincent.delecroix@u-bordeaux.fr
+Then send this file by mail to the tutors.

 Week 2 (subject to changes)
 ---------------------------